sonictk/maya_python_c_extension/docs/index.md

 - **Basic knowledge of Python**.
-Obviously, you'll need to know basic Python syntax and the various data types available, since we're going to be marshaling them between it and C++.
+Obviously, you'll need to know basic Python syntax and the various data types available, since we're going to be marshaling them between them and C++.

 In the next section, we'll go over a high-level overview of how a Python C/C++ extension works.